What Does Suicide Prevention Month Mean for Seniors?

 Natural Aging Can Cause Depression

 As seniors age into their golden years, it is common to face various natural aging factors contributing to the likelihood of depression.
 For example, as reported by the Centers for Disease Control and Prevention, 3 million falls are treated in the emergency room among seniors each year, and 95% of hip fractures are caused by falling.
-Depression can occur for anyone with an injury, but it’s even magnified more with seniors facing body changes and slow recovery times.
+Depression can occur for anyone with an injury, but it’s even magnified more with seniors facing body changes, the inability to perform activities of daily living, and slow injury recovery times.
 Additionally, behavioral and cognitive decline, such as Alzheimer’s disease, Parkinson’s disease, and dementia, can cause feelings of confusion, sadness, and depression.

 Poverty and Economic Despair